Understand Your Thyroid Health!

 Low thyroid is also associated with Ulcerative colitis, anemia, and irregular menstrual cycles.

-When I look at thyroid function in a symptomatic patient, I always order TSH, Free T4, Free T3, Reverse T3 and thyroid antibodies.
-By running these labs right up front I am able to get a good idea of what is happening with the patients thyroid function as a whole picture.
+When we look at thyroid function in a symptomatic patient, we always order TSH, Free T4, Free T3, Reverse T3 and thyroid antibodies.
+By running these labs right up front we are able to get a good idea of what is happening with the patients thyroid function as a whole picture.
 Most doctors start with just the TSH and may run a total T4.
 Although this may screen for those who have high TSH levels, it does not catch the population of people who are undiagnosed, ‘sub-clinical’, those who have T3 conversion disorders or the patient who has Hashimotos and is symptomatic, but the thyroid is still working on its own.

 Many patients are afraid of thyroid medication.
 People either feel that the commercial products, such as Synthroid and Cytomel are evil simply because they are pharmaceutical; or they are fundamentally opposed to prescriptions at all and feel that the thyroid gland will heal on its own if the rest of the body is renewed into homeostasis.